MediaComem/comem-devmobil/README.md

 * [Google Chrome][chrome] (recommended, any browser with developer tools will do)
 * [Node.js][node] 10+
 * [Ionic][ionic-getting-started]
-* An IDE or code editor of your choice (although I strongly recommend using VS Code when working with Typescript)
+* An IDE or code editor of your choice (although I strongly recommend using [VS Code][vs-code] when working with Typescript)

 ## Evaluation